 Fenix CL26R Lantern Review

-The Fenix CL26R is a 18650 lantern that runs on a single 18650!
+The Fenix CL26R Lantern is a 18650 lantern that runs on a single 18650!
 There’s onboard charging too, and multi-emitters.
 Read on!

 Official Specs and Features